Marine Science (MSCI)

 Cross-listed course: ENHS 755

-Concepts in systems of models and computer simulations in examining environmental interactions, predicting environmental impact, and facilitating the process of environmental planning.
-Lab practice in analog and digital simulation and data interpretation.
+Concepts in systems ecology and ecological modeling.
+Emphasis on the use of models and computer simulations in examining environmental interactions, predicting environmental impact, and facilitating the process of environmental planning.
+Lab practice in model development and computer simulation analysis.

 Primarily for teachers.
 Marine science materials with emphasis on coastal environments.
 Field exercises.